March Entertainment

-In 2007, the company co-produced the series Dex Hamilton: Alien Entomologist.
-The company also co-produced G2G, which aired on Australia's Nine Network in September 2008 and is currently airing on Canada's CBC-TV.
+In 2007, the company co-produced the series Dex Hamilton: Alien Entomologist with Australia's SLR Productions.
+The company also co-produced G2G: Got to Go, which aired on Australia's Nine Network in September 2008 and before airing on Canada's CBC-TV.

-In 2009, March produced its first and only 3D CGI animated movie for toymaker Playmobil, entitled The Secret of Pirate Island.
+In 2009, March produced its first and only animated movie for toymaker Playmobil, entitled The Secret of Pirate Island.
 The company was in production for a second DVD movie, which has since been scrapped.

 March animated season 1 of Mia and Me, an international co-production with Rainbow S.p.A., broadcaster ZDF and Lucky Punch.
 The show, which mixes live action and CGI animation, was the most requested program at 2010s MIPJunior conference.

-The company's head office was in Toronto and it had an animation studio located in Sudbury.

 March Entertainment was also responsible for the websites iLaugh and Edge of Toon.

-The company went defunct in the early 2010s and was succeeded by Toonrush.
+The company went into decline in the early 2010s, despite an investment of provincial funds, and was ultimately succeeded by Toonrush.

+The company's head office was in Toronto and it had an animation studio located in Sudbury, before closing in 2013.